jameshfisher/jameshfisher.com/_posts/2018-03-15-a-lambda-calculus-interpreter-in-haskell.md

 title: A lambda calculus interpreter in Haskell
 tags:
   - programming
+summary: >-
+  A lambda calculus interpreter in Haskell, using de Bruijn indexing and lazy evaluation, with simple integer literals added.
 ---

 A few days ago, I wrote an interpreter for a small imperative language in Haskell.